madaramost/archinstall/README.md

-# archinstall
+# My arch linux installation
-This is the arch install script it's an edited one. you can find the original here: https://github.com/helmuthdu/aui
+This is the arch installation same as arch wiki.